 Will my baseboards crack again next summer?

-Not if the underlying wall is sound and the repair is done properly.
-If there's an active moisture problem — a leak, poor drainage, or chronic humidity — then yes, baseboards will fail again.
-We identify those issues upfront so you know what you're dealing with.
+Not if the underlying wall is sound and the repair is done right.
+If there's an active moisture problem a leak, poor drainage, or chronic humidity then yes, baseboards will fail again.
+We identify those issues upfront so you know what's really going on.

 Get Your Baseboards Fixed Right

 Phoenix baseboards take a beating.
-Heat, humidity swings, settlement, and time all work against them.
+Heat, humidity swings, foundation settling, and time all work against them.
 If yours are cracked, pulling away, warped, or just plain ugly, don't live with it.
-Book Online with The Toolbox Pro today, or contact us with photos and details about what you're seeing.
-We'll walk you through options, give you a fair price, and get it done right the first time.
+Book Online with The Toolbox Pro today or send photos and details about what you're seeing.
+We'll walk you through your options, give you a fair price, and get it done right the first time.